What is the best time of the year to go to Cozumel?

 How big are the boats and what amenities are onboard?

 Our boat is 33ft long.
 It is a panga style, “fast boat.”
 It is fitted with a canopie for shade.
-For your comfort, we also provide seat cushions, bottled water, fruit, snacks, towels and jackets.
+For your comfort, we also provide seat cushions, bottled water, fruit, snacks, and jackets.
 Our boats do not have restrooms; however, we do spend surface intervals at a beach club where you may use the facilities as well as order food and beverages.

 What time does the boat leave for morning dives?